UFEA President Lindsey Dickinson shared the following comments with the Board of Education during their July 22, 2020 meeting.

 Members of the Board of Education:

 I’m Lindsey Dickinson and I have the privilege and honor of serving as the president of the Unit Five Education Association.
-My comments tonight are on behalf of the nearly 1,000 educators in the district represented by UFEA, including teachers, media specialists, social workers, psychologists, school counselors and nurses.
+My comments tonight are on behalf of the nearly 1,000 educators in the district represented by UFEA, including teachers, media specialists, social workers, psychologists, speech language pathologists, school counselors and nurses.

 Educators throughout this district care about our students and families.
 When the pandemic hit, our members immediately adjusted and adapted — working remotely to support the growth and learning of our students.
 This was not something our educators were taught or trained to do.
 Remote teaching and learning was an immense challenge for our educators, our students, and their parents and caregivers.
 While there was no way for us to replicate what we do in our classrooms and schools each day, we did the best we could with what we had and I am proud of my members and what we achieved working together in extremely difficult circumstances.